Internet-of-People/iop-ts/packages/hydra-plugin/README.md

 You have a cloned out [hydra-core](https://github.com/Internet-of-People/hydra-core) repo, where you've ran `yarn setup`.

-Note: until Morpheus is live, you must clone out the `aip29` branch.
+Note: until Morpheus is live on the mainnet, you must clone out the `develop` branch.

 ## Installation